mahoney1/docs/animaltracking-tutorial.md

 6. In the VS Code extension under 'Fabric Gateways', connect to your `local_fabric`  sidepanel, and use the`admin` identity to connect.

-7. In VSCode Explorer, choose File > Open Folder, and navigate to the `animaltracking` folder in your cloned repo - then select the `contracts` folder, eg. navigating to the `$HOME/animaltracking/contract` directory.
+7. In VS Code Explorer, choose File > Open Folder, and navigate to the `animaltracking` folder in your cloned repo - then select the `contracts` folder, eg. navigating to the `$HOME/animaltracking/typescript/contract` directory.
 Depending on your VS Code version, you may be prompted to open the VS Code workspace provided in that directory.
 In any case, the `contract` folder must be your top-level project folder in VSCode Explorer before proceeding

 8. In the Terminal Window, run `npm install` to install the dependencies for the imported contract